moqui/PopCommerce/README.md

 If you don't have gradle or ant installed you can use this command line to run Java directly:

-    $ java -jar moqui-${version}.war
+    $ java -jar moqui.war

 ### Build and Run Locally

-To get and locally run the latest POP Commerce you'll need JDK 7 or later (Oracle JDK 8 recommended), and either a git client or you can use the **ZIP** download link on GitHub.
+To get and locally run the latest POP Commerce you'll need JDK 8 or later, and either a git client or you can use the binary download link on GitHub.

 Java can be downloaded here (make sure to use the Download button under the **JDK** column, NOT the under the JRE column):